The Golden Circle and Floating in the Secret Lagoon at Flúðir in South-Iceland

 It was superb, very Icelandic.

-After supper, we were driven back to Reykjavík, where we arrived at 1:30 am!
+After supper, we were driven back to Reykjavík, arriving at 1:30 am!

 A Fantastic Visit to the Ice Cave in Langjökull Glacier - Snowmobiling and a Dip in the Secret Lagoon

-Note that if you plan on visiting the Secret Lagoon on your own that it is now necessary to book your arrival at the Secret lagoon ahead of time.
+Just so you know, if you plan on visiting the Secret Lagoon on your own, it is now necessary to book your arrival at the Secret Lagoon ahead of time.

 Have fun in Iceland :)